| | |

 Ballots must be received at IEEE no later than 1 September 2009 in

+order to be counted.
 The Board of Governors (BoG) is the governing body that

 oversees the activities of the IEEE Signal Processing Society.
 The SPS BoG